Rhodri Lloyd

-Rhodri Lloyd (born 22 July 1993) is a retired Welsh professional rugby league footballer who played most recently as a forward for the Widnes Vikings in the Championship and Wales at international level.
+Rhodri Lloyd (born 22 July 1993) is a Welsh former professional rugby league footballer who played most recently as a forward for the Widnes Vikings in the Championship and Wales at international level.

 He played at representative level for Wales, and at club level for the Wigan Warriors and the London Broncos in the Super League.

 Background

 Lloyd was born in Penpedairheol, Caerphilly, Wales.

 He attended Ysgol Gyfun Cwm Rhymni a Welsh language secondary school in Caerphilly county.

 He then studied Sports Studies at the University of Central Lancashire, graduating in 2019.

 Club career

 South Wales Scorpions

 A junior player with South Wales Scorpions, he made his professional debut with them in 2010.

 Wigan Warriors

 Lloyd joined Wigan in 2012 and made his Super League début in the same season.

 loans

 In January 2014, he joined Widnes on loan.

 In February 2015, he joined Swinton on loan.

 Swinton Lions

 In February 2016, he signed for Swinton on a permanent basis.

 Lloyd played in two playoff final victories with the club, in 2015 and 2022, the latter as captain.